 Taking a road-trip with your kids can be a bit daunting.
 But it really doesn’t have to be.
 Teaching your children that the journey is often better than the destination is an important life lesson.
-And what better way to teach it than by taking a road trip from Sydney to Brisbane.
+And what better way to teach it than by taking a road trip from Sydney, NSW to Brisbane.

 While vivid imagery may pop to mind of your kids feeling restless, and the endless drones of “are we nearly there yet” piercing your ears – this is not what road trips are all about.